You know your business goals better than anyone.

 6. Aim for Pain

 When it comes to describing your products and services, we often get stuck on the features.
-Think batteries included or 1-Year Warranty.
+Batteries, for example, may include or 1-Year Warranty.
 But does this really resonate with the client?
-No. The client cares about their needs, their wants, and there desires.
-Rather than focusing on the features, focus on the benefits and how it can help solve their pain points.
+No. The client cares about their needs, their wants, and their desires.
+Rather than focusing on the features, focus on the benefits and how they can help solve their pain points.

-8. Define Goals & How You Measure Success
+8. Define Your Goals & How You Measure Success

 Marketing must fit into your overall business goals and they should be measurable.
-Consider:
+Here are a few high-level goals you can use for inspiration.

 Marketing is a balance of art and science.
 And even more importantly, it takes time.
 As your efforts evolve, it’s important to track campaign progress and always look for opportunities to improve.